smirnovartem/bowling_api/README.md

 * Closing connection 0
 ```

-### Get game standings
+### Get game status
 `GET` request to `/games/<game_id>`.

-A successful response contains the data about the game: total scores and scores in each frame.
+The response to a successful request contains data about the game: total scores and scores in each frame.

 Example:
 ```